Personal History

 Realizing the importance of environment and people around me to shape my personal growth during adolescence

-As I grew older, I realized that the environment and people around me had a big impact on my personal growth.
-This became clear during my teenage years.
-I got into playing field hockey (not ice hockey!).
-When I was in elementary school, my best friend joined the hockey team, so I decided to join too.
-In my hometown, hockey wasn’t very popular.
-We didn’t have a strong school.
-However, there were schools in the neighboring prefecture that were very strong at hockey.
-Based on past results in competitions, I didn’t truly believe I could beat them in competitions and lacked confidence in my skills.
-Still, I wanted to get better and win, so I practiced hard every day.
-But from elementary school to my second year of middle school, I didn’t feel I was ready to compete on a national level.
+I began playing field hockey when I was in elementary school because my best friend joined the team.
+Hockey was not very popular in my hometown, and our school was not particularly strong.
+There were schools in neighboring prefectures that consistently performed much better in competitions.
+Based on past results, I did not truly believe I could beat them, and I lacked confidence in my own skills.
+Still, I wanted to improve and win, so I practiced hard every day.
+From elementary school through my second year of middle school, though, I never felt ready to compete at a national level.

-When I started thinking about my career after graduation from high school, I needed to make a big decision.
-By that time, I had been focused on hockey for a long time.
-One option for me was to continue to play hockey at university, aiming to be a professional hockey player.
-Another option was to study hard to take a university entrance exam and join an undergraduate program in the area I am interested in studying.
-While many of my friends had been preparing for the entrance exam well in advance, I had mostly been playing hockey.
-I didn’t have much time left – I only had a few months for the preparation.
-My teacher told me it would be tough for me to get into a university I wanted to.
+As high school graduation approached, I faced a major decision about my future.
+Hockey had been the center of my life for many years.
+One option was to continue playing hockey at university and aim to become a professional player.
+The other option was to focus on studying, take university entrance exams, and pursue an academic path.
+Many of my friends had been preparing for these exams for a long time, while I had spent most of my time playing hockey.
+I only had a few months left to prepare.
+My teacher told me that it would be tough for me to get into the university I wanted to.
 So I knew that the second option would be very challenging.
 However, I was intrigued by that hard challenge and the future opened by studying at university.
 I decided to take the second option – study very hard and take a university entrance exam.
 After retiring from playing hockey, my extreme study days started.

 For my major, I decided to study mathematics, which was the subject I loved the most for a long time.
 For university, I decided to apply to Nara Women’s University, even though my teacher told me that it was a very difficult choice.
-I worked hard and successfully got into my first-choice university (I later found out I barely passed – if I had made one more mistake, I might not have been admitted).
+I worked hard and successfully got into my first-choice university.
+Later, I found out that I had barely passed.
+One more mistake, and I might not have made it.

 I joined Nara Women’s University, which is the home of many female students who love math and science, just like me.
 During that time, women in STEM field were rare, especially in the countryside, so I always felt that I was different from others.
 This feeling was uncomfortable in Japan which has a strong collectivistic culture.
 However, in this new environment, I felt more accepted.
 I began deeply studying math with a lot of women who shared my interests.
 But math at the university level turned out to be extensively hard.
 I used to enjoy math, solving problems with numbers and equations, but now it was about learning theories with abstract concepts.
 I started struggling with it because I could not find the connection between math and real-life applications and could not intuitively understand the meaning and value of learning it.